-May 17.
-Every third Wednesday of the month is Women's Shop Night at the Des Moines Bicycle Collective, a night for female-identifying cyclists to come work on their bikes and learn specific bike maintenance skills at the Des Moines Bicycle Collective.
+July 19.
+Every third Wednesday of the month from 5-7pm is Women's Shop Night at the Des Moines Bicycle Collective, a night for female-identifying cyclists to come work on their bikes and learn specific bike maintenance skills at the Des Moines Bicycle Collective.
 Have specific maintenance questions?
 Bring your bike in or learn on one of the shop's bikes!
 Staff will also be on hand to give tours of the shop.
 Women's Shop Night is hosted by Women Rolling Collectively, an initiative of the Des Moines Bicycle Collective to get more women on bikes in Des Moines.

 July 20.
 Des Moines Parks and Recreation, Blank Park Zoo, Iowa Natural Heritage Foundation, and Trees Forever invite you to be an UpCycle Steward this summer!
 Help restore Gray’s Lake’s woodlands, provide browse for the Zoo’s animals, and connect with your community at this unique event.
 No experience necessary!
 Volunteers will remove invasive species to creates space for native plants and feed Blank Park animals.
 Events will be held the third Thursday of each month June - August, from 5:30-7:30 pm.

 July 21.
 The South Suburban YMCA is hosting Yoga Under The Moon, a free event for all community member ages 8 and older.
 Class will be held in the grassy area behind the South Suburban YMCA on July 21st from 7:30-8:30pm.
 In the event of rain, call the YMCA at (515) 285-0444 for cancellation information.